-There are many places where you can fish from a motorized craft with all the electronic accoutrements of modern fishing.
-Generally, the quality of the fishing in such easily accessible areas deteriorates over the years due to a variety of factors, particularly over-fishing and the weakening of natural fish population due to introduction of hatchery fish, non-native fish stocks and other invasive species.
+There are many places where you can fish from a motorboat with all the electronic accoutrements of modern fishing.
+Too often, the quality of the fishing in easily accessible areas deteriorates over the years due to a variety of factors, including over-fishing and the weakening of natural fish population due to introduction of hatchery fish, non-native fish stocks and other invasive species.
 Fortunately there are a few places, like the interior of Algonquin Park, where the native fishery remains more or less undisturbed and is naturally reproducing.
 This is why dedicated fishermen will leave the metal-flake bass boat at home and fish from a canoe in Algonquin Park.

 Can I Really Catch Fish From A Canoe?

 The results of canoe-based fishing can be impressive.
-In 1990, both the largest lake trout and speckled trout caught in Ontario came from “canoe only” lakes in Algonquin Park.
+In 1990, both the largest lake trout and speckled (brook) trout caught in Ontario came from “canoe only” lakes in Algonquin Park.
 For two years in the late 1980’s, the largest walleye caught in Ontario came from Algonquin waters.
-Algonquin Park lake trout and speckled trout have frequently appeared on prize lists.
-We know that several of our staff and customers have caught qualifying fish, but prefer to keep the locations to themselves.

 Where Are The Big Ones?

-A Protected Fishery The quality of Algonquin Park fishing is enhanced by MNR regulations that close trout season in the fall and don’t reopen it until April – effectively eliminating ice fishing.
+The quality of Algonquin Park fishing is enhanced by MNRF regulations that close trout season in the fall and don’t reopen it until April – effectively eliminating ice fishing.
 The use of live bait fish is also prohibited.
 Several excellent speckled trout lakes have been established where only artificial lures can be used and lower catch limits apply.
 Results from the 2012 Algonquin Park Trout Fishing Survey indicate that over 60% of the fish caught are released.

 Know Your Fish

-Ontario Ministry of Natural Resources studies show that the most important factor affecting fishing success (or lack of it) is the knowledge of the angler.
+Studies show that the most important factor affecting fishing success (or lack of it) is the knowledge of the angler.
 Like any other sport, you must first master the fundamentals before you can expect any great success.
 Visiting a new area presents a new set of fishing conditions to learn and understand.
-When well-known television fisherman Babe Winkelman visited us in 1989, we were very impressed by the amount of time he spent experimenting with different methods and patiently figuring out the right techniques for the conditions.
+When well-known television fisherman Babe Winkelman visited us in 1989, our staff were very impressed by the amount of time he spent experimenting with different methods and patiently figuring out the right techniques for the conditions.
 Even with his considerable fishing knowledge, Babe spent over two hours surveying the lake before he wet a line for the smallmouth bass segment.
 For Babe, it paid off.
 His patience, knowledge and willingness to experiment resulted in some outstanding angling.
 In one of the two programs resulting from the visit, he stated, “I intend to return to Algonquin Park again and again!”

 Principle Fish of Algonquin Park